MarkM2000/Attic-Project/README.md

-# Attic-Project
+# Informant-Map-Version-3
-The repository for the attic project
+The repository for the Informant Map Version 3 (Formerly knowon as Attic-Project from November 6, 2024 to November 20, 2024)